hellerve/talks/security-meetup-berlin-august-2020/notes.md

 bit of this talk, but humor me for a second.
 Haskell is a lazy language.
 This means that a value is only computed when it’s needed for the first time.
-This makes profiling Haskell applications relatively hard, but comes with a unique set of benefits that I have no time to get into, because they’re big reason some people choose Haskell over other ML-like functional languages.
+This makes profiling Haskell applications relatively hard, but comes with a unique set of benefits that I have no time to get into, because they’re a big reason some people choose Haskell over other ML-like functional languages.
 What I do have to explain is that to achieve this, we need a basic building block called a “thunk”, which is basically an unrealized value, a computation that still